 Now, you may be worried about all of the hassle that comes with real plants, such as planting, making sure they have enough light, keeping track of water conditions, and so on and so forth.
 Fake plants are a really good alternative to go with in this case.
 Let’s get on with it and take a look at some of the best fake plants for aquariums (This one is our top pick).

 What We Think Are The Best Fake Plants For Aquariums: Our Top Pick

 Let’s take a good look at what we think is the best fake plant for fish tanks;

 biOrb Easy Plant Sets

 These are very simple and easy silk plants that you can add to any aquarium.
 They don’t require special lighting, water conditions, placement, or anything else.
-Simply place them into the aquarium and you are good to go.
+Simply place them into the aquarium and you are good to go (you can buy them here).
 They come with orb shaped “planter” that acts as the weight to hold them down in the water.

 The plants themselves are very silky, colorful, and they move with the flow of the water.
 They definitely do a good job at looking like they are real.
-There are over a dozen different plants you can choose from, plus you can choose from small, medium, and large plants too.
+There are over a dozen different plants you can choose from, plus you can choose from small, medium, and large plants too (you can see more info on Amazon here).
 Finally, you can use biOrb Easy Plants for saltwater and freshwater aquariums.